Tired of Bidding Wars? Bypass your competition by turning that “fixer upper” into your dream home with renovation financing.

 It is important to note that renovation financing is not just for homes in disrepair.
 Many buyers use renovation financing to expand or modify a home in good condition – adding bedrooms, dormers, bathrooms, finishing the basement, and altering the exterior to name a few.

-Also note that renovation financing is designed for buyers looking to purchase a home they will occupy.
+Also note that renovation financing is designed for buyers looking to purchase (or refinance ) a home they will occupy.
 However, investors can purchase a single family home with 25% or more down.

 There are essentially two Home Renovation loans available today – the Fannie Mae HomeStyle loan and the FHA 203(k).
 It depends on your personal qualifications and property type as to which option would be best for you.
 An American United Home Renovation loan expert will help guide you here.